Turkey says UNESCO's remarks on Hagia Sophia Mosque 'biased' - Turkey News

 After more than eight decades as a museum, Turkey’s iconic Hagia Sophia reopened for Islamic worship for the first time last year, with Friday prayers with the participation of thousands of people.

-Following the decision to reopen Hagia Sophia as a mosque, Erdoğan, on Aug.
-21, 2020, issued a decree to open Kariye, an Orthodox church that was previously a popular Istanbul museum, to Muslim worship.
+Following the decision to reopen the Hagia Sophia as a mosque, Erdoğan, on Aug.
+21, 2020, issued a decree to open Chora, an Orthodox church that was previously a popular Istanbul museum, to Muslim worship.